-1. Watching the summer sunset from your seat at the opera
+1. Watching the summer sunset from your seat at the Opera

 2. Getting lost among the galleries on Canyon Road

-3. Completing your Margarita Trail Passport
+3. Completing your Santa Fe Margarita Trail Passport

-Exhibit B: The app.
-It highlights all the margarita hot spots around you, includes awesome recipes, and keeps track of your rewards.
-For each (locally) famous margarita you drink, like the Chimayosa Margarita at Low N Slow or the Tequila Mockingbird at Derailed at the Sage, you’ll get a stamp in your Margarita Trail Passport (and in the app), earning rewards like t-shirts, a full bartender set, and membership into the exclusive Margarita Society.
+If there’s one thing Santa Fe bartenders know, it’s how to shake up a good margarita.
+In fact, there's an entire trail dedicated to the drink, guiding you to 40+ of The City Different’s best salt-rimmed libations.
+Purchase either the paper Passport (available at any Santa Fe Visitors Center) or the interactive app, which highlights all the margarita hot spots, includes delicious recipes, and keeps track of your rewards, and then, hit the Trail!
+For each (locally) famous margarita you drink, like the Chimayósa Margarita at Low 'N Slow or the Spicy Pepino Socialrita at Social Kitchen + Bar, you’ll get a stamp in your Margarita Trail Passport (or app), earning rewards like T-shirts, a full bartender set, and membership into the exclusive Margarita Society.
 It’s a tough job drinking that many margaritas, but someone’s gotta do it.

-4. Biting into local Santa Fe flavors
+4. Tasting local Santa Fe flavors

-5. Keeping beat with a flamenco performance…
+5. Keeping beat with a flamenco performance

 7. Soaking in Santa Fe’s healing powers